 CFA® Level 1 Topics / Curriculum

 CFA Level I is focused on acquiring knowledge of basic concepts in finance.
-It would be important to gain an understanding of the subject-wise organization of the exam.
-There are basically 10 knowledge areas covered in CFA organized under 4 modules with an increasing level of difficulty from CFA Part I to Part II & III respectively.
+It would be important to understand the subject-wise organization of the exam.
+There are ten knowledge areas covered in CFA organized under four modules with increasing difficulty from CFA Part I to Part II & III.
 The four knowledge modules of CFA include ethics and professional standards, investment tools, asset classesAsset ClassesAssets are classified into various classes based on their type, purpose, or the basis of return or markets.
 Fixed assets, equity (equity investments, equity-linked savings schemes), real estate, commodities (gold, silver, bronze), cash and cash equivalents, derivatives (equity, bonds, debt), and alternative investments such as hedge funds and bitcoins are examples., portfolio management, and wealth planning.

-Here we are providing a tabular representation of the knowledge areas along with their specific weightage for Level I exam.
+Here we provide a tabular representation of the knowledge areas and their specific weightage for the Level I exam.

 |Ethical and Professional Standards (total)